floeplala/daikin-mqtt/README.md

 ```
 <devicename>/status/otemp           outside temperature
 <devicename>/status/htemp           inside temperature (htemp probably means home-temperature)
-<devicename>/status/cmpfreq         compressorfrequency
+<devicename>/status/cmpfreq         compressor frequency (an indication of the workload)
 <devicename>/status/stemp           set temperature (Sollwert)
-<devicename>/status/powtext         power (given as text instead of boolean): On of Off
+<devicename>/status/powtext         power (given as text instead of boolean): On, Off
 <devicename>/status/modetext        mode (given as text instead of integer): Auto, Cool, Heat, Dry, Fan
 <devicename>/graph/cool-cmpfreq     used to draw a graph in Node-RED to show the use of the airconditioner
 <devicename>/graph/heat-cmpfreq     used to draw a graph in Node-RED to show the use of the airconditioner